hxuanhung/PRIM/README.md

-#Proposed structure of storing files:
+#Proposed structure of the project:
 ```
 PRIM/
 -----api/